 Today—following housing bubbles, bank collapses, and high unemployment—the Internet remains the most reliable mechanism for fostering innovation and creating new wealth.
 But this engine of innovation is under threat.
 Read more » about Internet Architecture and Innovation

 Digital technology has made culture more accessible than ever before.
 Texts, audio, pictures and video can easily be produced, disseminated, used and remixed using devices that are increasingly user-friendly and affordable.
 However, along with this technological democratization comes a paradoxical flipside: the norms regulating culture's use — copyright and related rights — have become increasingly restrictive.
-Read more » about The Digital Public Domain: Foundations for an Open Culture
+This book brings together essays by academics, librarians, entrepreneurs, activists and policy makers, who were all part of the EU-funded Communia project.
+Read more » about Communia and the European Public Domain Project: A Politics of the Public Domain